Dearborn–Putnam controversy: Preparation

 Dearborn, at age 23, organized and led a local militia troop of 60 men from New Hampshire upon hearing the news of the battles at Lexington and Concord, and joined up with Colonel John Stark's 1st New Hampshire Regiment.
 They eventually arrived at Charlestown shortly after the British had begun firing their cannon at the American positions.
 General Putnam, second in command to Colonel William Prescott, (Note: Putnam out-ranked Prescott as a Major General of the Connecticut militia and was his senior by eight years.
 Prescott, however, was from Massachusetts, and most of the troops were from Massachusetts with a battle to be fought on Massachusetts soil, so Prescott was given command.) and reportedly eager for battle, was already at Cambridge before the battle (Note: Putnam had arrived at Cambridge in the aftermath of the Lexington Concord battles.) with 250 of his men from Connecticut.
-During this time, he received a private proposal from British Commanding General Howe that, if he would relinquish the rebel forces under his command, he would be made a Major-General in the British Army and be compensated for his effort.
+During this time, Putnam received a private proposal from British Major-General William Howe that, if he would relinquish the rebel forces under his command, Putnam would be made a major general in the British Army and be compensated for his effort.
 Putnam kept the matter private, but pointedly rejected the offer.

-On June 16, Colonel Prescott assembled 1200 men from various regiments and companies, acting on orders from General Artemas Ward, and departed from Cambridge (Note: Headquarters and stores of ammunition were located at Cambridge.) at 9:00 that evening.
+On June 16, Prescott assembled 1,200 men from various regiments and companies, acting on orders from General Artemas Ward, and departed from Cambridge (Note: Headquarters and stores of ammunition were located at Cambridge.) at 9:00 that evening.
 Putnam had procured the various entrenching tools and materials needed for building the fortifications, had them loaded into wagons, and proceeded to Charlestown with Prescott.
 There was some disorganization among the colonial troops, some of them with no commanding officers to lead them, along with disagreement among some of the officers as to how and where to prepare for battle.
 After a two-hour meeting at Charlestown Neck, Putnam and Colonel Richard Gridley, an army engineer, had persuaded Prescott to fortify Breeds Hill rather than Bunker Hill as originally planned.